Krast76/clickcount-app/README.md

 ### Workflow

 * All commits on the project will create a new latest image
-* When a tag is set, an image is created with the git tag as image's tag, and the staging Cloud RUN service is updated with this image
+* When a tag is set, an image is created with the git tag as the image's tag, and the staging Cloud RUN service is updated with this image
-* When the staging code is ok, code should be merge in the master branch.
-When a commit comes to master a new image is built with the COMMIT SHA as image's tag and the prod Cloud RUN service is updated with this image
+* When the staging code is ok, code should be merged in the master branch.
+When a commit comes to master a new image is built with the COMMIT SHA as the image's tag and the prod Cloud RUN service is updated with this image
 ### Infra Requirements

 All infra required by the APP is created by terraform.
-To use it follow instructions on [clickcount-infra](https://github.com/Krast76/clickcount-infra)
+To use it follows instructions on [clickcount-infra](https://github.com/Krast76/clickcount-infra)

 ### GCP Requirement